swcarpentry/r-novice-inflammation/episodes/05-cmdline.md

 {: .output}

 Using small data files as input also allows us to check our results more easily: here, for example, we can see that our program is calculating the mean correctly for each line, whereas we were really taking it on faith before.
-This is yet another rule of programming: test small things first, before moving on to larger ones.
+This is yet another rule of programming: test the simple things first.

 We want our program to process each file separately, so we need a loop that executes once for each filename.
 If we specify the files on the command line, the filenames will be returned by `commandArgs(trailingOnly = TRUE)`.